mvolkmann/blog/src/alfred.md

 To paste a saved clipboard entry, click it or navigate to it with the up and down arrow keys and press return.

+## File Actions

+To open a list of actions that can be performed on a selected file, press the right arrow key

 ## Music

 To play songs in the Music app, open the Alfred search box and enter "itunes".